DanielASAndrews/CS349A1/README.txt

 how you solved the problem of keeping the views in sync with each other.

-Input: Through the commandline 1-5 numbers
+Input: As commandline arguments with a range of 1-5 numbers, with each number being from 1-99.

 To keep the views in sync with each other, every time there was a change to the LockModel class (implements ILock) the method updateAllViews() which kept the views appropriately updated.